MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Host/Start-Transcript.md

 file.
 The transcript includes all command that the user types and all output that appears on the console.

+By default, `Start-Transcript` stores the transcript in the following location using the default
+name:

+- Default location: `$HOME\Documents`
+- Default filename: `PowerShell_transcript.<computername>.<random>.<timestamp>.txt`

 Starting in Windows PowerShell 5.0, `Start-Transcript` includes the hostname in the generated file name of all transcripts.
-This is especially useful when your enterprise's logging is centralized.
-Files that are created by the `Start-Transcript` cmdlet include random characters in names to prevent potential overwrites or duplication when two or more transcripts are started simultaneously.
+The filename also includes random characters in names to prevent potential overwrites or duplication when two or more transcripts are started simultaneously.
+Including the computer name is useful if you store your transcripts in a centralized location.
+The random character string prevents guessing of the filename to gain unauthorized access to the file.
-This also prevents unauthorized discovery of transcripts that are stored in a centralized file share.

 When using the **Append** parameter, if the target file doesn't have a Byte Order Mark (BOM) `Start-Transcript` defaults to `ASCII` encoding in the target file.
 This behavior can result in